-ECED 2050 Psychomotor Development

-Sem: as needed 3 Lec. hrs. /week
+ECED 2050 Psychomotor Development Sem: as needed

 This course discusses the major theories of psychomotor development and the application to the development of the young child ages birth to nine.
 Particular emphasis is placed on the positive development of motor skills.
 Field experiences required.